 Activates the High Luma slider and the Low Luma slider, allowing the user to adjust these settings.
-When active, High Luma and Low Luma can be adjusted by pulling the slider with the mouse, or using the left and right arrow buttons, in tenths, but displays whole integers only.
+When active, High Luma and Low Luma can be adjusted by pulling the slider with the mouse, or using the left and right arrow buttons, in thousandths.
 Click on the slider and use the < and > keys.